abhay676/bhahi-khata-backend/README.md

 # Bhahi-khata Backend

-This `repository` contains all the backend code for the app.

-`How to start the server:`

-- Clone this repo locally on your machine.
-- Navigate into the folder directory and run `npm install`, to install all the packages locally.
-- run `node index.js` **OR** `nodemon index.js`
+## About

+Bhahi-khata is an expense manager helps to make your expense count.
+Helps to automate the rediculous task of managing and keeping track of the monthly and yearly expenses.

+## Tech-stack used

+- Node.js
+- Express.js
+- MongoDB
+- Firebase

-Code is maintained by [Abhay Goswami](https://abgoswami.me)
+Code is maintained and owned by @[Abhay Goswami](https://abgoswami.me)